Tanachock/Term-Project-Stroke-Prediction/README.md

 Again, we have another problem with an imbalanced dataset and a missing value, but it is not as serious as the previous one, so we will fix both of them.

+> there is no duplicate data or any other problem in our dataset XD let move on

 ## Second phase Preprocessing<br>
 ### Check Missing value